 Ask your team leaders to report back to you with any existing problems they’re facing.
 This could be anything from employees having too many tasks to handle, having to work overtime on a regular basis, or lacking team members with special skills.
 Often, these issues are underlying rather than glaringly obvious, so it’s necessary to take a step back so that you’ve got the space to identify problems.
-Conducting an audit like this on an annual or biannual basis will ensure you’re always up to date with your company’s employees, and you’re aware of areas in which additional resources are needed.
+Conducting an audit like this on an annual or biannual basis will ensure you’re always up to date with your company’s employees, and that you’re aware of areas in which you need additional resources.

 Do you have a high turnover of employees?